ShivamBhosale/100DaysOfCode/index.md

 ## Day 53 - Sentiment Analysis using textblob
 I came across a module in python called as "textblob" which uses NLP to easily summarize and score the sentiment behind the text.
 Using textblob we can make a sentiment analyzer with just a few lines of code.

+## Day 54 - Cryptocurrency Price Visualiser
+I created a Cryptocurrency Price Visualiser using Pandas-datareader and mplfinance modules in python.
+Tommorrow I will try to deploy this in a streamlit app.